Coronavirus (COVID-19) – everything you need to know, in language you can understand

 Did you know there are six steps to washing your hands properly?
 Follow the below steps to make sure you’re washing your hands successfully.

 Try to stay at least 1.5 metres away from people who are coughing or sneezing.
-Even if they don’t have novel coronavirus (COVID-19), they might have germs you don’t want anyway!
+Even if they don’t have COVID-19, they might have germs you don’t want anyway!